 - There are two exceptions: if you assign controller CC 07 (Channel Volume) to the OCTAVE SHIFT push-buttons, pressing one of the push-buttons will always generate the value 0.
-In case of controller CC 10 (panning), pressing a push-button will always produce the value 64. - Please note that pressing both push-buttons simultaneously does not generate anything when assigning a controller.

-- 1) Press the ASSIGN button and keep it pressed. - 2) Press the one of the two OCTAVE SHIFT buttons to which you want to assign a controller. - 3) Release the ASSIGN button. - 4) Assign the channel.
-Press one of the 16 channel keys CH1 to CH16.
-You can assign each of both the OCTAVE SHIFT buttons to an individual MIDI channel. - 5) Press the cc key to be found under BUTTON ASSIGN - 6) Press the number keys on the keyboard to enter the controller number of your choice (as described in Chapter 4.2.7). - 7) Confirm your selection with ENTER.
-To discard your assignments either press the CANCEL key or the ASSIGN button again.
-In all 3 cases the ASSIGN LED goes out.
+In case of controller CC 10 (panning), pressing a push-button will always produce the value 64. - Please note that pressing both push-buttons simultaneously does not generate anything when assigning a controller. - 1) Press the ASSIGN button and keep it pressed. - Press the one of the two OCTAVE SHIFT buttons to which you want to assign a controller. - 3) Release the ASSIGN button. - Press the number keys on the keyboard to enter the controller number of your choice (as described in chapter 4.2.1). - Confirm your selection with ENTER.
+To discard your assignments either press the CANCEL button or the ASSIGN button again.
+In either case the ASSIGN LED goes out.